FKfarell17108/fsh-typescript/README.md

 ## What is fsh?

-**FSH** (FK Shell) is a fully functional Unix shell, developed from scratch using TypeScript and Node.js.
-FSH replaces your default shell (bash/zsh) and provides all standard shell features such as running commands, piping, and redirection, along with a modern and interactive user interface (UI).
+**FSH** (FK Shell) is a full-featured Unix shell developed from scratch using TypeScript and Node.js.
+FSH replaces the default shell (bash/zsh) and provides all standard shell features, such as executing commands, piping, and redirection.

 **Shell** is a program that runs when you open a terminal.
-It reads your commands, executes them, and displays the results.
-FSH does all of that, plus it significantly enhances your daily experience with a visual interface for browsing files, tab-based autocompletion, history management, and much more.
+It reads commands, executes them, and displays the results.
+FSH does all of that, and significantly enhances the experience with features like file browsing, tab-based autocompletion, history management, and much more.

----

-## Built With

-- **TypeScript**: Fully typed codebase
-- **Node.js**: Runtime
-- **node-pty**: PTY support for interactive programs (vim, nano, htop, etc.)
-- **chalk**: Terminal colors

 ---